Mdstemm/Mdstemm/README.md

-- 👋 Hi, I’m Mitch aka @mdstemm
+- 👋 Hi, I’m Mitch
-- I'm studying Computer Science at Kent State University
+- I have a Batchlers in CS from Kent State Universtiy
-- With a concentration in information security
+- I'm interested in cybersecurity both offence and defence

 <!---
 Mdstemm/Mdstemm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.